AEL FC Arena

-The seating capacity is 16,118 all covered, with the possibility to expand to 18,000.
+The seating capacity is 17,118 all covered, with the possibility to expand to 33,000 seats making it the 3rd largest Stadium in Greece.
 It also includes 38 VIP boxes, for 12 spectators each.
 The stadium complex, called Crimson Park, includes parking lots for 1,104 vehicles, commercial spaces, a movie theater, and a 1,500-seat open-air theater, 12 tennis courts and lies near the Neapolis Indoor Hall.
 The new sports venue is ideally located - regarding the urban location - with a fair accession in the transport system and has good accessibility from two main motorways and proximity to the city's center.

 The stadium was inaugurated on 23 November, followed by a concert by Filippos Pliatsikas (himself a fan of the team) and Dionysis Tsaknis.

 History

-The first football match at AEL FC Arena took place on December 5, 2010 in the framework of its 13th Super League game 2010–11, in the match between AEL FC and PAOK FC, which ended with a score of 1–2.
+The first football match at AEL FC Arena took place on December 5, 2010, in the framework of its 13th Super League game 2010–11, in the match between AEL FC and PAOK FC, which ended with a score of 1–2.
 The first goal scored on the field came at 11' by PAOK's Chilean footballer, Pablo Contreras.